 Group L: England, Croatia, Ghana, Panama

 England have the deepest squad in the tournament.
 Bellingham, Saka, Rice, Kane, Tuchel's tactical discipline â the pieces are in place.
 Croatia, with ModriÄ at 40, may be playing their last major tournament as a golden generation.
 The 2018 semifinal rematch on June 17 in Dallas is the key match: the result will determine the group winner and may determine whether Croatia's farewell tour continues or ends in the group stage.
-Ghana have the individual talent â Semenyo, Kudus, Inaki Williams â to take points from both Croatia and England, and a win over Panama should be enough to secure a best third-placed finish.
+Ghana have the individual talent â Semenyo, Kudus, Inaki Williams â to take points from both Croatia and England, and a win over Panama should be enough to advance through the third-place door.
 Panama will fight but are the group's most limited team.

 The call: England win the group.
 Croatia qualify.
 ModriÄ gets one more knockout round.